lopezpedres/api-motivational-quotes/README.md

-#Getting Started
+# Getting Started
+## Description
-This a project to practice the consuption of APIs with react and the fetch method
+This is a project to practice the consumption of API with react and the fetch method The APIs are coming from https://type.fit/api/quotes
+## Start
 Clone the repo and install the packages
-`bash

-npm install `
+` npm install`

 After that simply run

-`bash

-npm start
-`
+`npm start`